-The Administrator is assigned the responsibility of ensuring that the Statement of Investment Policy, along with all other broad policy guidance and directives promulgated by the Board, are being properly implemented.
+The Fund Administrator is assigned the responsibility of ensuring that the Statement of Investment Policy, along with all other broad policy guidance and directives promulgated by the Board, are being properly implemented.

-The Administrator of the Fund is also charged with the responsibility for managing and directing all administrative, personnel, budgeting, and support functions, including recommending the strategic and tactical allocation of investment assets in consultation with the Investment Consultant.
-The Administrator is charged with developing specified Asset Class investment portfolio objectives and policy guidelines, and providing the Board with monthly and quarterly reports of investment activities provided by the Investment Consultant.
+The Fund Administrator is also charged with the responsibility for managing and directing all administrative, personnel, budgeting, and support functions, including recommending the strategic and tactical allocation of investment assets in consultation with the investment consultant.
+The Fund Administrator is charged with developing specified asset class investment portfolio objectives and policy guidelines, and providing the Board with monthly and quarterly reports of investment activities provided by the investment consultant.

-The Administrator has the responsibility for recommending policies for maintaining diversified portfolios and maximizing returns with respect to the broad diversified market standards of individual Asset Classes, consistent with appropriate risk constraints.
+The Administrator has the responsibility for recommending policies for maintaining diversified portfolios and maximizing returns with respect to the broad diversified market standards of individual asset classes, consistent with appropriate risk constraints.
 The Administrator is responsible for recommending changes respecting the appropriateness of the goals and objectives in this Plan in light of actuarial studies and recommending timely changes to the Board when appropriate.
 The Administrator is also responsible for ensuring that an appropriate system of internal controls is developed to safeguard the assets of the Fund.